 With national figures passing the 30-million-people mark, ending hunger seems like an impossible goal.
 But it doesn't have to be.
 By volunteering at a soup kitchen, shelter or food pantry, you can help fight hunger and make a difference in the wellbeing of your community.

-For more information on volunteering, check out the links on the next page.
+For more information on volunteering, check out the links below.

 - Angel House Soup Kitchen.
 "Volunteer Opportunities."
 (Accessed 04/29/2009). http://www.angelhouse-abc.com/VolunteerOpportunities.htm

 - Blanchard, Rashawn.
 "Volunteering in NYC: Soup kitchens."
 Associated Content.
 12/20/06.
 (Accessed 4/29/09)http://www.associatedcontent.com/article/103060/volunteering_in_nyc_soup_kitchens.html